Zen to Go Logo

 Lack of clarity in roles

-Conflicts among colleagues and frustration over not knowing what is expected.
+Conflicts among colleagues and frustration from not knowing what is expected.

 Clearly define and communicate the responsibilities of each position.

-Recognizing these patterns in your own company is essential.
-It's not about looking for blame, but rather understanding the roots of the problem to act effectively.
+Recognizing these patterns in your own company is crucial.
+It is not about looking for culprits, but understanding the roots of the problem to be able to act effectively.

 From survival to prosperity